Gperez88/smart_media_widgets/README.md

 ### Disabling Cache for Specific Content

-You can disable caching for specific images or videos using the `disableCache` property:
+You can disable caching for specific images, videos, or audio using the `disableCache` property:

 #### Disable Image Cache